konflux-ci/konflux-ci/README.md

 ### Configuring a push secret for the build pipeline

-After the build-pipeline builds and image, it will try to push it to a container registry.
+After the build-pipeline builds an image, it will try to push it to a container registry.
 The namespace where the pipeline is running should be configured with a push secret for the container registry.

 Tekton pipelines provides a way to inject push secrets into pipelines by attaching them to a service account.